whoamaiii/kreativium-analytics/README.md

 This is a continuation of the KreativiumV17 project, representing the beta v2 iteration with enhanced ML capabilities and improved analytics.

+## Detector options

+You can choose the expression detector backend under Settings:
+- FaceAPI (Worker) – default; runs on a Web Worker using ImageBitmap and OffscreenCanvas
+- FaceAPI (Main thread) – compatibility path
+- MediaPipe (Experimental) – uses MediaPipe Tasks Face Landmarker with blendshapes→emotion mapping

+The selection is persisted in localStorage under `emotion.detectorType`.

+## Game mechanics (Sprint 1+)

+- Timed rounds: each round has a countdown (>=8s); timeout triggers a gentle fail and advances.
+- Combo: consecutive successes increase a combo multiplier (capped), boosting XP.
+- Perfect window: very high probability at completion grants a small bonus.
+- Hints: limited per day; remaining count shown on the Hint button; toggle daily limits in Settings.
+- Offline: Service Worker caches `/models/**` and static assets for quicker loads.